Upleveling KB Bank financial calculator

 AI Opportunity

-Evolving the calculator
+Evolving the Calculator

-I pitched these ideas to the team as a future direction—transforming the calculator into an intelligent assistant rather than a static tool.
+AI could generate personalized recommendations based on the insight-first results — transforming the calculator into an intelligent assistant rather than a static tool.

 Takeaways